 The zoo was founded in 1914, but only moved to its current site in 1986, which is why it is sometimes known as Muzha Zoo – to distinguish it from the old Yuan-shan Zoo in the north of Taipei.
 Its most famous residents are adult pandas Tuan Tuan and Yuan Yuan, who were a gift from mainland China.
 They gave birth to Yuan Zai on 7th July 2013 – the first panda cub ever born in Taiwan.

-Taipei Zoo has eight outdoor and a six indoor display areas.
+Taipei Zoo has 8 outdoor and 6 indoor display areas.
 These include:

 - Formosan Animal Area for creatures native to Taiwan, including the black bear, wild boar and clouded leopard.

 - Children’s Zoo for domesticated animals which the young ones can get up close with, including alpacas, rabbits and ponies.

 - Asian Tropical Rainforest Area for animals from such reasons, including Malaysian tapir, Asian elephants and pygmy hippopotamus.

 - Desert Animal Area for creatures from arid regions, including addax and camels.

 - Africa Animal Area for the particularly famous creatures from National Geographic, including giraffes, lions, white rhinoceros and African elephants.